 Learn how to navigate the Device Dashboard and how to take action on devices that are linked to your account, like removing a device or remotely wiping a device.

 The Device Dashboard shows the full list of devices which have accessed your account.
 There are two pages: one for personal devices (like smartphones and laptops) and another for storage devices (like Storage Sync and Turbo).
 You can switch between these pages using the tabs at the top right of the screen.

-While the Device Dashboard is available to all accounts, the other features are included as part of our Advanced Security package.
+While the Device Dashboard is available to all accounts, the other features are included as part of our Enterprise Lite and Enterprise plans.
 If you think your business might benefit from these features, please contact us.